 What the experiment showed overall

-The more durable findings are the three above.
+The more durable findings are the four above.
 Agents are not neutral.
-Model families use tools differently.
-More capability available to the model does not automatically produce better software.
+Capability for polish is present but must be invoked.
+More capability available to the model does not automatically produce better software, and a verification tool cannot fix failures it cannot see.
 The spec is the thing that most determines the output, and an underspecified one gets filled by defaults that vary enormously and are often invisible.
 The more deliberate you are before you start, the less of that gap there is to fill.